aseprite/docs/data-recovery.md

 ## Open Sprites from Previous Sessions

-To restore a sprite from a previous sessions you have to use the "Recover Files" option in the "Home" tab:
+To restore a sprite from previous sessions you have to use the "Recover Files" option in the "Home" tab:

 <p><img src="/docs/data-recovery/home-tab.png" alt="Home tab" class="x2" /></p>